Major Tax Rate Cut announced to boost the economy!

 be 17.01% inclusive of surcharge & cess.
 Also, such companies shall not be required to pay Minimum Alternate Tax.

 A company which does not opt for the concessional tax regime and avails the tax exemption/incentive shall continue to pay tax at the

 pre-amended rate.
 However, these companies can opt for the concessional tax regime after the expiry of their tax holiday/exemption period.
-After the exercise of the option they shall be liable to pay tax at the rate of 22% and option once exercised cannot be subsequently withdrawn.
+After the exercise of the option, they shall be liable to pay tax at the rate of 22% and the option once exercised cannot be subsequently withdrawn.

-Further, in order to provide relief to companies which continue to avail exemptions/incentives, the rate of Minimum Alternate Tax has been reduced from existing 18.5% to 15%.
+Further, in order to provide relief to companies that continue to avail exemptions/incentives, the rate of Minimum Alternate Tax has been reduced from the existing 18.5% to 15%.

 Click here to check Income Tax Slab Rates of individuals – FY 2019-20 (AY 20-21)

 The budget 2019 presented on July 5, 2019, announced the tax on buyback of shares effective April 1, 2019.
 In this announcement today, the tax on buyback of shares is removed for the listed companies that have announced buyback before July 5, 2019.

 Boost for Capital Markets – Higher surcharge trashed